Best ETF Brokers for Irish Investors

 Pros

-• Access to virtually every ETF globally
+• Access to ~135+ exchanges globally — virtually every UCITS ETF available

 Cons

-• Complex platform — steep learning curve
+• Power-user platform — steep learning curve, not your first broker

 Regulation: Multiple — Irish clients via IBKR Ireland Ltd (CBI regulated) · Deposit protection: €20,000 (Irish Investor Compensation Scheme)